hannesgnann-hub/easyalias/README.md

 - embeds the WebView2 offline installer required for Store certification
 - supports unattended installation through the `/S` argument
 - keeps Store signing and release instructions separate from direct Windows builds
+- currently remains on the earlier Windows feature set while the newer favorites, portable backups, Trash, and expanded suggestions are prepared for its next Store build

 The Linux version can: